vippsas/vipps-login-api/vipps-login-api-faq.md

 * Have you activated Vipps Login and set up a redirect URI?
 See:
   [How can I activate and set up Vipps Login?]((#how-can-i-activate-and-set-up-vipps-login))
+* Have you double checked that the `redirect_uri` used in the API call is _exactly_ the same as the one specified on [portal.vipps.no](https://portal.vipps.no)?
+  Be extra careful with trailing `/` and URL-encoded entities.
 * Are you using the `client_id` and `client_secret` for the correct environment?
   There are separate API keys for test and production.
 See:
   [Getting Started: Getting the API keys](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#getting-the-api-keys).